jaredpar/basic-generators/README.md

 ## AutoEquality

-This generator automatically adds equality to types annotated with `[AutoEquality]`
+This generator adds value equality behaviors to types annotated with `[AutoEquality]`

 ```csharp
 [AutoEquality]